 Expect setbacks during your grieving and healing process.
 You’ll find emotional triggers when you least expect them.
 Memories will flood in, and you’ll find yourself awash in a wave of grief.
 This is normal.
 Your dog’s death is a huge, terrible grief — and I’m sorry for your loss.

-Healing Wisdom to Help You Through Grief When a Dog Dies
+Healing Wisdom for When Your Dog Dies

 My articles are broken up into five different categories, or Blossom Tips.
 This ensures I cover everything involved in the grieving process after a dog’s death: spirit, heart, soul, body, and brain.